 If you want to replace your roof, you should get quotes for at least three to four professionals to get an accurate range.

 Asphalt and tiles are the most common roofing materials in the industry.
 They are developed using oil, clay, and concrete.
-Therefore, a rise in the prices of oil can affect the prices of asphalt shingles.
+Therefore, a rise in the price of oil can affect the prices of asphalt shingles.

 How to Know When the Entire Roof Needs Replacing?